Beryl Donkin

 Beryl Killeen Donkin (1920–1991), a legal secretary, was from 1941 the Queensland Law Society's first, and for many years sole, paid employee.
 She held the position of assistant secretary and then secretary for 40 years until her retirement in 1981.
-Beryl Donkin was a mentor and supporter of Joan Bennett, the first founding partner of any law firm in Brisbane.
+Beryl Donkin was a mentor and supporter of Joan Bennett, the first female founding partner of any law firm in Brisbane.